cmateu/galstreams/README.md

 ----------
 # Quick Guide

-For a detailed walk-through the library please see the example Python notebooks provided [here](notebooks/).
+For a detailed walk through the library please see the example Python notebooks provided [here](notebooks/).